afreen-00/Data-Engineering/AdventureWorks Data Hub/README.md

 ---

 ### **🚀 Conclusion**
-This project demonstrates an enterprise-level Data Engineering pipeline, leveraging Azure services for efficient data ingestion, transformation, storage, and analytics.
-It showcases end-to-end automation and scalability in cloud-based data pipelines.
+This project demonstrates an enterprise-scale data pipeline, enabling automated ingestion, scalable transformations, and optimized analytics using Azure services.
+It showcases end-to-end cloud-based Data Engineering workflows with high-performance data processing and real-time business intelligence.